Updated Apr 06, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics pinpoints where value-for-money concerns are sharpest by mode, subject and cohort, and tracks movement over time.
+Student Voice Analytics pinpoints whether value-for-money concerns are being driven by fieldwork, software, travel, or weaker cost communication, then tracks movement over time by mode, subject, and cohort.
 You can drill from institution to programme, generate concise anonymised summaries for programme teams and finance leads, and compare like-for-like against relevant peer groups.
-Export-ready tables and narratives support swift briefing and action tracking, so teams can prioritise cost mitigations that most improve perceived value in human geography.
+If you need to prioritise the cost mitigations most likely to improve perceived value in human geography, Student Voice Analytics gives teams a reproducible starting point for action.

 Request a walkthrough